Vishal-Krishna-Kumar/AlphaZero-Chess/README.md

 A self-learning chess AI inspired by DeepMind’s AlphaZero.
 This project implements reinforcement learning, Monte Carlo Tree Search (MCTS), and a neural network to train an agent that learns to play chess from scratch without human data.

-Out of the box implementation based on the code of the tutorial: [AlphaZero](https://github.com/foersterrobert/AlphaZero)

 ![tictactoe](https://raw.githubusercontent.com/foersterrobert/AlphaZero/master/assets/tictactoe.gif)
 ![connectfour](https://raw.githubusercontent.com/foersterrobert/AlphaZero/master/assets/connectfour.gif)